 Students are normally required to select a maximum of four subjects for Post-16 study.
 Students may drop an A level subject at the end of Year 13 and accept an AS grade in this subject.
+Students who complete 3 units of work in their Applied course will be accredited with a Certificate if they choose to drop the subject at the end of year 13.
+This certificate is eligible for UCAS points.

 Applied courses are accredited after two years of work and a student is not permitted to opt out of a BTEC or Cambridge Technical at the end of Year 13.